The Peppermint Taro Fix: The Cozy Winter Boba You Can Make at Home

 • 1/2 cup cooked taro root, mashed smooth

-• 2 tablespoons sweetener (maple syrup, sugar, honey, or low-cal sweetener)
+• 2 tablespoons sweetener (maple syrup, sugar, or honey)

 • 1/4 teaspoon peppermint extract